since1968/stat-blocks/homebrewery/stiletto.markdown

 Disdaining any protection heavier than a gambeson and chamois gloves, Stiletti are often found in service of nobles, who pay Stiletti to duel on their behalf.
 A Stileto can also be found training condottieri in the art of one-on-one combat, or gentlemen in the science of street fighting.

 Some Stiletti are bookish, preferring to find their next maneuver in an obscure tome.
 Others are gregarious and just as likely to learn about pressure points from a Monk as they are to watch and study a Fighter’s parrying technique.
+All share the same belief: _measure twice, cut once_.

 Common backgrounds for Stiletti are Noble, Mercenary Veteran, Sage, and Soldier.